E-commerce

 Shopify Functions

-Server-side rules (delivery, discounts, validations)
+Server-side rules (shipping, discounts, validations)

-Filter methods or enforce cart constraints
+Filter methods or impose cart constraints

 Web pixel